 What is accounts receivable automation software?

-AR automation software replaces manual collection tasks with automated workflows.
+Accounts receivable automation software replaces manual collection tasks with automated workflows.
 Instead of your team sending reminder emails one at a time, tracking overdue invoices in spreadsheets, and manually matching payments, the software handles all of this automatically.
 It connects to your accounting system, monitors invoice status, sends reminders on schedule, and reconciles payments when they arrive.
+For a deeper explanation, see our guide on [what AR automation is and how it works](/blog/what-is-ar-automation).

 Pricing ranges from free tiers for low-volume businesses to enterprise custom pricing that can reach five figures per month.
-Most mid-market tools fall in the $200-$500 per month range.
+Most mid-market tools fall in the $200 to $500 per month range.
 The more important metric is ROI.
 A tool that costs $300 per month but reduces DSO by 15 days on $500K monthly revenue frees up $250K in working capital.

 How long does it take to implement AR automation?

 Implementation time varies dramatically.
 Yonovo connects to your accounting system in under a day.
-Mid-market tools like Gaviti or Upflow typically take 2-4 weeks.
-Enterprise platforms like HighRadius or Esker can take 3-6 months with dedicated implementation teams and IT involvement.
+Mid-market tools like Gaviti or Upflow typically take 2 to 4 weeks.
+Enterprise platforms like HighRadius, Esker, or Sidetrade can take 3 to 6 months with dedicated implementation teams and IT involvement.

 Can AR automation software work with my existing accounting system?

-Most AR automation platforms integrate with popular accounting systems like QuickBooks Online, Xero, NetSuite, and Sage.
-Enterprise tools also support SAP and Oracle.
+Most AR automation platforms integrate with popular accounting systems like QuickBooks Online, Xero, NetSuite, Sage, and SAP.
+Yonovo supports all of these plus Odoo, FreshBooks, Salesforce, and HubSpot.
 The key is whether the integration is real-time and two-way.
 One-way or batch integrations create data mismatches that cause more problems than they solve.

 What ROI should I expect from AR automation?